aDotInTheVoid/site/content/posts/rustdoc-json-2022.md

 ## More Tests

 Another longstanding issue that was partially addressed this year is the relative lack of tests.
-This year the `rustdoc-json` suite has grown from 26 to 98 tests [^test_count].
+This year the `Rustdoc JSON` suite has grown from 26 to 98 tests [^test_count].
 For what it's worth, in the same time period, the main rustdoc suite [^other_suites] went from 484 to 586 tests.